Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-run-of-bar-bar/chapter-1.md

 A message from the king.

 The gatekeeper, a wolf, quickly read it and frowned. "_All soldiers are commanded to leave the gate immediately and come to the palace.
-Leave behind one of you to ... shoot anyone within a hundred steps of the wall."
+Leave behind one of you to ... shoot anyone within a hundred steps of the wall._"

 He dropped the parchment in disbelief.
 The messenger pointed at a forgotten sentence near the bottom.

-"_Oh, and all creatures with red fur must be attacked and spit on."
+"_Oh, and all creatures with red fur must be attacked and spit on._"

 A long row of animals crowded the gate with the intent to enter or exit Amor.
 Upon hearing the king's commands, they cautiously stepped back, away from the wall.
 The quadrupeds among them didn't even know what _a hundred steps_ was supposed to mean, so they ran away as far as possible.